MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 | **🔲** | **On-premises** | Key | Azure MFA, if used as MFA solution |
 | **🔲** | **On-premises** | Certificate | Azure MFA, if used as MFA solution |

+## Operating System requirements

-## Windows requirements
+### Windows requirements

-All supported Windows 10 and Windows 11 versions can be used with Windows Hello for Business.
+All supported Windows versions can be used with Windows Hello for Business.
 However, cloud Kerberos trust requires minimum versions:

 || Deployment model | Trust type | Windows version|
 |--|--|--|--|